Azure Storage Explorer troubleshooting guide

 Unable to acquire token, tenant is filtered out

-If you see an error message saying that a token cannot be acquired because a tenant is filtered out, that means you are trying to access a resource which is in a tenant you have filtered out.
+If you see an error message saying that a token cannot be acquired because a tenant is filtered out, that means you are trying to access a resource that is in a tenant you have filtered out.
 To unfilter the tenant, go to the Account Panel and make sure the checkbox for the tenant specified in the error is checked.
 Refer to the Managing accounts for more information on filtering tenants in Storage Explorer.

 Authentication library failed to start properly